 Hydrothermal vents are found in deep water where plates in the Earth's crust are either moving away from each other or towards each other.
 In the first case, hot liquid rock called magma rises from deeper within the Earth at the boundary between separating plates.
 The magma eventually solidifies, filling in the gap between the plates and forming a ridge.
 In the second case, one of the colliding plates moves under the other one (subduction).
 The descending plate heats up as it moves downwards and eventually forms magma.

 Hydrothermal vents form when sea water percolates downwards through cracks in the hot rock present in either of the above cases.
-The water is heated to a high temperature by magma as it moves downwards.
-The hot water then returns to the surface and gushes out of the sea floor into the colder ocean above it, forming a vent.
-The process is described in more detail below.
+The water is heated to a high temperature by magma, causing its properties to change.
+As a result, the water rises to the surface and gushes out of the sea floor into the colder ocean above it, forming a vent.
+The process and its consequences are described in more detail below.

 Formation and Features of Hydrothermal Vents

 The main steps in the formation of a hydrothermal vent are as follows.